-Chow Chow Recipe – tangy Southern relish that is good on everything as a condiment.
+Chow Chow Relish – tangy Southern relish that is good on everything as a condiment.

 Sunday is my cook day.
 The rest of the week is just a matter of assembling meals that I’ve prepped.
 I keep things pretty simple, reserving all my food fussing for the sauces and dressings.
 I typically make 2-3 per week, but this chow chow is always on hand.

 I’m not sure how many people outside of the South, Pennsylvania, or New Mexico know about the magic that is chow chow.
 From here on out, I promise to no longer be selfish and will commit to hyping up chow chow for the amazing wonder that it is.

 What’s in a typical chow chow relish?

 I feel compelled to explain right off the bat, that chow chow does not have any connection to the four legged furry creatures.
 Chow chow relish varies by region but I’d describe Southern versions as sort of a hybrid of slaw and relish.
 In the South though peppers, green tomatoes and cabbage are mainstays along with a combination of spices including typically mustard seeds, coriander, and salt and pepper.
 I adapted my grandmother’s approach which was to preserve whatever summer vegetables she had on hand.
 I have access to a lot of good cauliflower and collard greens so they both went into my recipe and for good measure I threw in padron peppers.
 I usually stick to red and green bell peppers, but had a rather large haul of padrons from the farmers’ market.
 Color, flavor, and crunch are all achieved in this chow chow recipe.